totetmatt/2024_inercia_pt/README.md

 # TODO

-- add press kit info and download link on contact
+- add press kit info and download link for it on contact page
-- add team information on contact page
+- add link to download the invitation somewhere on website (and short paragraph about it)
-- add some screenshots for music showcase
+- add fast theme competition to participate page
-- add a news page to list the most important changes
+- photo + paragraph about shader royale jam on schedule
 - optimize size of some of the heavier images
-- retest all pages under all resolutions
+- add team information on contact page (maybe not needed?)